gelosi/CyrillicKeyboardLayoutMacOS/README.md

 # CyrillicKeyboardLayoutMacOS
 Alternative to the flags, nice looking minimalistic keyboard layout for MacOS

 Layouts are based on **Russian - PC** lauout.
 Because it's nicely mapped to the English (International!) and Cyrillic hardware keyboards.
 Therefore, primary actions are just like on the russian mac keyboard.
-Alr+ letter allows to have the rest of special cyrillic lettes from Ukrainian alphabet, for instance.
+Alt+ letter allows to have the rest of special cyrillic lettes from Ukrainian alphabet, for instance.

 Since I still haven't figured out how to support dark & light theme in one bundle, I'm using two bundles – based on icon color inside bundle: CyrillicBlack & CyrillicWhite respectively.